-There will be at least three seminar meetings held during Jan. - February to prepare for Jamaica prior to our departure.
+There will be at least three seminar meetings held during January to March to prepare for Jamaica prior to our departure.
 This does not include the major fundraising event "Jamaica Dinner".
-The meetings will probably be from 4:00 to 5:30 or 5:00 to 6:30 on a night when everyone is available.
-Students will complete all assignments including the Power Point Presentation by April 25, 2014 just prior to the Finals Week. his is a tentative schedule and it is subject to change if needed.
+The meetings will be scheduled at a time when everyone is available.
+Students will complete all assignments including the Power Point Presentation by April 22, 2016 just prior to the Finals Week.
+This is a tentative schedule and it is subject to change if needed.